docsforadobe/premiere-plugin-guide/docs/importers/getting-started.rst

 The location of the .cfa and .pek files is determined by the user-specified path in Edit > Preferences > Media > Media Cache Files.
 When the project is closed, the files will be cleaned up.
 If the source clip is not saved in the project, the associated conformed audio files will be deleted.

 Importers can get audio for scrubbing, playing and other timeline operations before conforming has completed, resulting in responsive audio feedback during conforming.
 To do this, they must support both random access and sequential access audio importing.
-The kSeparateSequen­ tialAudio access mode should be set in imFileInfoRec8.accessModes.
+The ``kSeparateSequentialAudio`` access mode should be set in imFileInfoRec8.accessModes.

 ----